Many of my fitness clients look for natural ways to boost athletic performance without dropping a lot of cash on pre-workout supplements.

 Can Baking Soda Be Used As a Pre-workout?

-Before we discuss that further, let’s take a closer look at this standard household product.
+But let’s take a closer look at this standard household product.

 What is Sodium Bicarbonate?